 - · Commercial services with databases of regulations;

-- · Federal, state, and local regulatory agencies;
+- Federal, state, and local regulatory agencies;

-- Trade and professional groups and associations;
+- · Trade and professional groups and associations;

 - Seminars and courses;

-- Newsletters and magazines;
+- · Newsletters and magazines;

-- Consultants and attorneys; and
+- · Consultants and attorneys; and

 - · Vendors and service providers.

 The applicable requirements, as well as the process you use to keep updated, should be documented in your EMS.
 As a first step, you need to understand your facility's current process for tracking regulations.
 A comprehensive approach may already be in place or there may be gaps that leave the facility open to potential non-compliance.
-You can use Tool 3-1: Compliance Obligations Questionnaire to understand how regulations are currently tracked.